Chevy 4.8L Vortec Common Engine Problems – Vortec 4800 V8

 3. Fuel Pump / Control Module Failure

-The 4.8 vortec utilizes a modern fuel-injected fuel system.
-The 4.8 uses a sequential multi-port fuel injection system, which is jargon for saying that the fuel system uses a fuel pump to send fuel to the injectors which then sprays fuel into the intake ports.
+The 4.8 Vortec uses a sequential multi-port fuel injection system, which is jargon for saying that the fuel system uses a fuel pump to send fuel to the injectors which then sprays fuel into the intake ports.

-On the 4.8L vortec, this is again not a common problem with lower-mileage vehicles.
 While there have been a number of instances of people killing 3 fuel pumps in a matter of 10,000 miles, this is very rare.
 For the most part, the fuel pumps hold up until 150k miles or so until they begin to fail or noticeably deteriorate.
-With most high 4.8’s on the road being high mileage, keep an eye out for these symptoms below.

 Similar to the 5.3 vortec, the 4.8 has some somewhat common issues with the intake manifold and the gasket for it.
 The intake manifold control the flow of the air entering the engine and distributes it to each of the 8 engine cylinders.